matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 For instance, on Ethereum finality is probabilistic, i.e. the more blocks has passed since the transaction was processed, the lesser the chance that this transaction will be reverted.

 In ZK Rollups, once a block has been filled and sealed, its state is committed to the main Ethereum chain.
-The proving step is then initiated, and a SNARK validity proof is generated for all the block transactions.
+The proving step is then initiated, and a SNARK validity proof is generated for all of the block transactions.
 Once completed, the SNARK is submitted for verification on the L1 smart contract, and after being verified, the transaction state becomes final.

-On zkSync, a transaction is in one the three stages:
+On zkSync, each transaction is one of the four stages:

+- `Pending`.
+The transaction was received by the operator, but it has not been processed yet.
 - `Processed`.
 The transaction is proceesed by the server and is confirmed to be included in the next block.
 - `Committed`.
 The transaction state diffs were published on Ethereum.
 - `Finalized`.
 The SNARK validity proof has been submitted and verified by the smart contract.
 After this step, the transaction is considered to be final.